 Awarded an O.B.E (Order of the British Empire) by Her Majesty Queen Elizabeth II for her services to literature in 2007, Barbara Taylor Bradford is a worldwide publishing phenomenon.
 The glamorous author has sold over 88 million books in over 40 languages and in more than 90 countries to date and many of her books have been made into movies and TV mini-series.
 Her first novel, A Woman of Substance, ranks among the top ten bestselling fiction books of all time with more than 32 million copies sold.

-"Bob took over from Winston Taylor with the same love of jewelry, mainly to put on me!" adds Barbara.
+"Bob took over from Winston Taylor with the same love of jewellery, mainly to put on me!" adds Barbara.

-The bestselling novelist made the recent decision to review all of her jewelry, including many beautiful brooches, bracelets and rings she has not worn for some time alongside her current favorites that she wears frequently.
+The bestselling novelist made the recent decision to review all of her jewellery, including many beautiful brooches, bracelets and rings she has not worn for some time alongside her current favourites that she wears frequently.

-"I took my jewelry out of the safe and studied every item and decided I would auction a number of pieces with Bonhams.
+"I took my jewellery out of the safe and studied every item and decided I would auction a number of pieces with Bonhams.

 Among the most notable pieces are:

-• A cushion-shape diamond single-stone ring, weighing 14.07 carats, with a GIA certificate stating it is G color, VS1 clarity.
+• A cushion-shape diamond single-stone ring, weighing 14.07 carats, with a GIA certificate stating it is G colour, VS1 clarity.
 David Morris, London.

 Estimate $500,000-700,000 (£330,000-£460,000)